Event Information

 Secure Access Points

-All graduates and their guests will be required to pass through a security checkpoint before entering Sunken Garden (for guests) or Burns Recreation Center (for Graduates).
+All graduates and their guests will be required to pass through a security checkpoint before entering Sunken Garden (for guests) or Burns Recreation Center (for graduates).
 Please be sure to allow yourself sufficient time to go through the necessary security screening.

 It is recommended to arrive early and plan accordingly as the graduate processional will begin promptly at 10 a.m.